How to Build a Fitness Wristband Prototype with ESP32

 Components needed

-Prices and availability are indicative and may have been updated by the supplier.
+Supplier links, prices, and availability are shown as a guide and may change.
 Schematik may earn a commission from purchases made through affiliate links.

 Assembly

-Connect I2C health sensors
+Wire the I2C health sensors

 Add vibration motor with transistor

-Wire mode button
+Wire the mode button

 Pin assignments